 (2) Financial Year based on complaint closed date.
 Complaints can cover multiple financial years (e.g., be received in one financial year but be closed in another).

-(4) The increase in 'Closed on same day' complaints in 2022/2023 to date appears to be a result of complaints being added to the prisoner kiosks, and staff adjusting to the new processes.
+(4) The increase in PC.01 complaints in 2022/23 appears to be a result of complaints being added to the prisoner kiosks, and the increase in complaints ‘Closed on same day’ appears to be due to staff adjusting to the new processes.